 Creative Galaxy can definitely be a tool for homeschoolers!
 You can do an art project using the same supplies and techniques from any episode and tie it into your lesson planning.

-**Unfortunately, we no longer recommend, nor do we watch Creative Galaxy due to the direction of the show going against our Biblical World View**
+**Unfortunately, we no longer recommend, nor do we watch Creative Galaxy due to the direction of the show going against our Biblical World View and promoting and LGBT agenda**

 The Stinky and Dirty Show